 Cons: The course is quite lengthy and is not free

-Why learn with it: Enroll your team in a course that defines ethics and ethical behavior, maintaining and supporting good ethics, understanding and following a code of conduct, and in the end ensuring that they comply with these policies.
+Why learn with it: Enroll your team in a course that defines ethics and ethical behavior, maintaining and supporting good professional ethics, understanding and following a code of ethics, and in the end ensuring that they comply with these policies.

 4. Evaluating Ethics & Compliance Training (Ethics & Compliance Initiative)